-The use of the website https://www.snf.org, as well as the terms and conditions of information provided by us, are governed by the present document.
+The use of the website https://www.snf.org (hereinafter the “website”), as well as the terms and conditions of information provided by us, are governed by the present document.
 By using this website, you accept the following terms and conditions and are bound by them.
 Please check the content of these terms and conditions regularly, as we reserve the right to modify them at any time according to the applicable legislation.

-This website is managed by the Stavros Niarchos Foundation.
+This website is managed by the Stavros Niarchos Foundation (SNF).
 Its contents are the property of the Stavros S. Niarchos Foundation for Charity (also known as the Stavros Niarchos Foundation or SNF), which is incorporated in Bermuda as a nonprofit organization for charitable purposes and has offices in New York, Monaco and Athens.

-The SNF does not control third-parties’ websites to which it provides links and is not liable for their content.
-The links to other websites are provided for the convenience of our visitors, without this implying any relationship between the SNF and their owners, nor any guarantee as to the quality or accuracy of the information contained in the third parties websites.
-Under no circumstances is the SNF liable for any damage the user may suffer from his/her visit to other sites, including any unlawful processing of his or her personal data.
+The SNF does not control third parties’ websites to which it provides links and is not liable for their content.
+The links to other websites are provided for the convenience of our visitors, without this implying any relationship between the SNF and their owners or operators, nor any guarantee as to the quality or accuracy of the information contained in the third parties’ websites.
+Under no circumstances is the SNF liable for any damage the user may suffer from his/her visit to other sites, including any unlawful processing of his/her personal data.
 Please carefully read the relevant privacy policies in the websites you visit, since they may significantly differ from ours.

-SNF encourages the private use of the website content for personal access to information, and the use for educational or research purposes.
+SNF encourages the private use of the website content for personal access to information relating to SNF’s grants, initiatives and mission in general.
 Private use does not refer to the use within the context of an enterprise, a service or an organization.
 The reproduction or storing of individual pages or data is only allowed for educational or research purposes, and under the strict condition that proper mention of the website is included, along with a mention of the names of the authors (if they are available on the website) and provided that the related industrial or intellectual property rights are in no way affected.
 It is strictly prohibited to store, reproduce, republish, transmit or distribute any part of the contents of the website for commercial purposes or any other use that is not covered in the present paragraph.

 Visitors/users of the website must refrain from any illegal and abusive behavior that may affect other visitors/users and cause damage or malfunction of the website.